Easy vegan pumpkin chai cheesecake which is healthy, is gluten free and has no refined sugar.

 After all, no one wants a cranky person making their cakes!

-I paired the chai flavour with pumpkin to give it some extra robustness and depth.
+I paired the chai flavor with pumpkin to give it some extra robustness and depth.
 Plus, it makes complete sense to pair a wintery drink with a wintery vegetable.
 The base is crunchy and gluten free.
 The cake has 2 creamy layers of spiced pumpkin cheesecake and chai cheesecake.

 If you make this cake, you definitely don't need to have all of these toppings.
 I'd suggest just doing a couple of them or using anything in your pantry.
 You don't even need decorations!
 Either way, just enjoy it and remember to do lots of taste testing ;).